Tahiti Travel Guide

 Pro Tip

-Here’s a list of all Tahiti accommodations that can be booked online.
+Here’s a list of all Tahiti accommodations that you can book online via Booking.com.

 Facts & Brief History

-Tahiti is the largest island in French Polynesia, home to the capital Papeete and the economic & political center of French Polynesia.
+Tahiti is the largest island in French Polynesia, home to the capital Papeete, and the economic & political center of French Polynesia.
 Roughly 70% of French Polynesia’s total population resides in Tahiti (~ 180,000).
 Tahiti is shaped like a ‘figure eight’, consisting of two islands connected at the hip like Siamese twins.
-The bigger of the two is Tahiti Nui and the smaller sister is Tahiti Iti.
+The bigger of the two is Tahiti Nui, and the smaller sister is Tahiti Iti.
 Tahiti Nui is home to the bulk of the population, living on the scarce flat land by the beach and even on the mountain slopes around the capital.
 Tahiti is a high island with a coral reef present around most parts.
-It was formed by a now extinct volcano, whose crater forms the island’s uninhabited interior, circled by massive peaks of which the highest of which is Mount Orohena (2,241 m).
+It was formed by a now-extinct volcano, whose crater forms the island’s uninhabited interior, circled by massive peaks of which the highest of which is Mount Orohena (2,241 m).

 Tahiti is part of the Society Islands and was not the first island to be settled in French Polynesia.
 It is believed that it was one of the last to be colonized by the ancient Polynesians, on their incredible voyage across the South Pacific Ocean which probably started from somewhere in Southeast Asia thousands of years ago.
 Pioneers arrived on giant double-hulled outrigger canoes – with one section devoted to plants, animals, and tools, while the other served as housing for the sailors and their families.

 Contact with Europeans started in 1767, with the arrival of British captain Samuel Wallis.
-Other maritime ‘celebrities’ to visit Tahiti include Captain James Cook, Bounty captain William Bligh and even famous ‘mutineers’ – who returned here after taking over the ship from Bligh.
+Other maritime ‘celebrities’ to visit Tahiti include Captain James Cook, Bounty Captain William Bligh, and even famous ‘mutineers’ – who returned here after taking over the ship from Bligh.
 With the Europeans, arrived the missionaries.
 First, it were the British Protestants, followed by the French Catholics.
 The expulsion of two French missionaries in 1836 sparked the beginning of a French takeover of the island, with its annexation to France from the Kingdom of Tahiti in 1880.

 In 1946, Tahiti and French Polynesia became a French overseas territory.
 These days, Tahitians enjoy somewhat of a cosmopolitan life – with easy access to the big city of Papeete and all it has to offer.
-While traffic is bad and housing is scarce around Papeete, the further you travel out of town – life becomes more traditional and easy going.
+While traffic is bad and housing is scarce around Papeete, the further you travel out of town – life becomes more traditional and easygoing.